paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (d)(1)(A), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 211 of Pub.
 L. 88–643, title II, Oct.
 13, 1964, 78 Stat.
 1045; Pub.
 L. 91–185, § 1, Dec.
 30, 1969, 83 Stat.
 847; Pub.
 L. 97–269, title VI, § 611, Sept.
 27, 1982, 96 Stat.
 1153; Pub.
 L. 99–335, title V, §§ 501(2), 502, June 6, 1986, 100 Stat.
 622, 623; Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
 2095, related to compulsory contributions to the fund and was set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403) prior to the general amendment of Pub.
 L. 88–643 by section 802 of Pub.
 L. 102–496.

 #### Amendments
+2023—Subsec. (c)(2)(B).
+Pub.
+L. 118–31 substituted “section 2071(c)” for “subsection 2071(c)”.

 2012—Subsec. (a).
 Pub.
 L. 112–96 added pars.
 (1) to (3), redesignated former par.
 (3) as (4), and struck out former pars.
 (1) and (2) which related to participant’s contributions and agency contributions, respectively.

 1993—Subsec. (c)(2)(B).
 Pub.
 L. 103–178 substituted “prior notification of a current spouse, if any, unless the participant establishes to the satisfaction of the Director, in accordance with regulations which the Director may prescribe, that the participant does not know, and has taken all reasonable steps to determine, the whereabouts of the current spouse” for “the requirement under [section 2071(b)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2071/b/4&num=0&edition=prelim)”.